farazshaikh/icreact/README.md

 ## Steps

 1. Create a dfx project with no frontend.
-This will skip the default `dfx new` webpack and npm bootstrap.
-Two canisters are created, a RUST canister 'icreact' and assset canister 'icreact_asset'.
+This will skip the default webpack and npm bootstrap code injected by `dfx new`.
+Two canisters smart contracts are created, a RUST canister 'icreact' and an asset canister 'icreact_asset'.
+The asset canister will not have any front end loaded into to.
+In the next steps, we will load the react web app as an asset into this asset smart contract.

+You can use either RUST or Motoko for your back-end canister --type=[rust|motoko].
 ```bash
 dfx new --no-frontend --type=rust icreact
 ```